Enjoy bakery flavor at home with these baked Pumpkin Spice Mini-Donuts!

 My daughter has a severe peanut allergy, so grabbing donuts at the local bakery like most people doesn’t happen for us.
 The chance for cross-contamination of ingredients is too great.
-I’ve had this mini-donut pan in my cupboard for years.
+I’ve had a mini-donut pan in my cupboard for years.
 I bought it with the intention of making my own baked donuts for my daughter.
 I figured they would be healthier than those that are fried and obviously eliminate any chance of a stray peanut product sneaking into them.
 But after several attempts, I gave up searching for baked donut recipes that didn’t turn out as hard as rocks.

-This recipe from Blue-Eyed Bakers caught my eye on Pinterest quite a while ago, and I’m so glad I broke out the mini-donut pan for it.
-Uh-mazing.
+This recipe for Pumpkin Spice Mini-Donuts from Blue-Eyed Bakers caught my eye on Pinterest quite a while ago, and I’m so glad I broke out the mini-donut pan for it.
+Ah-mazing.
 The texture is lighter and fluffier than your typical cake donut.
 It’s more like a muffin, which I think is ideal for baked donuts.
 The pumpkin keeps the donuts tender and moist, while the fall-themed spices (cinnamon, nutmeg, allspice and cloves) are a perfect match for the season.
 But wait, we’re not done yet.
 The swooning begins once you coat them in butter and dust them with cinnamon-sugar.
 That really puts them over the top.
 Unfortunately my whole theory about baked donuts being healthier gets thrown out the window after the butter-dipping part, but life is too far too short to waste your calories on mediocre donuts.

 I made these as an after-school treat for my kids last week.
 Judging by their reactions, you’d think they just won the lottery.
 I have to agree; I felt rich with love for these bad boys, too.

 - ½ teaspoon salt

 - ⅓ cup vegetable oil

 - 1 egg

 - ¾ cup canned pumpkin